fommil/fpmortals/manuscript/complete.md

 ### `FingerTree`

-Finger trees are generalised sequences with amortised constant cost lookup and logarithmic concatenation. `A` is the type of data and it may help to ignore `V`:
+Finger trees are generalised sequences with amortised constant cost lookup and logarithmic concatenation. `A` is the type of data, ignore `V` for now:

 {lang="text"}
 ~~~~~~~~